-The Dumbbell Tate press is a must have exercise in any lifters toolbox.6 But don’t do them until you see this special form or variation that uses an incline bench to take some of the load off the shoulders and elbows while stimulating the tricps that much more due to a deeper stretch!
+The Dumbbell is a must have exercise in any lifters toolbox.1 But don’t do them until you see this special form or variation that uses an incline bench to take some of the load off the shoulders and elbows while stimulating the triceps that much more due to a deeper stretch!

-For lifters who aren’t familiar with it, the Tate press is a type of tricep extension, and is exceptional at hitting the long head of the triceps (more on that later).
-With this special form tip, even lifters who think they have bad tricep genetics will be able to build powerful, sleeve hugging arms.
+For lifters who aren’t familiar with it, the Tate press is a type of triceps extension, and is exceptional at hitting the long head of the triceps (more on that later).
+With this special form tip, even lifters who think they have bad triceps genetics will be able to build powerful, sleeve hugging arms.

 Is the Tate Press Exercise Effective?

-The Tate press isn’t just effective, it’s a downright killer of an arm exercise because it allows for a deeper range of motion, firing up the triceps and providing more muscle stimulation.
+The exercise is highly effective for arms because it allows for a deeper range of motion, intensifying tricep activation and delivering more muscle stimulation.

-Exercises like skull crushers and tricep pushdowns are usually the go to for training the triceps, but the Tate press is a hidden gym that most haven’t even considered adding in.
+Exercises like skull crushers and triceps pushdowns are usually the go to for training the triceps, but the Tate press is a hidden gym that most haven’t even considered adding in.

 Tate Press Benefits

-This means more muscle activation than a lot of other tricep extensions, and a stretch that’ll have the triceps screaming at the end of every set.
-Especially using the incline variation, the Tate press becomes hard to beat
+This means more muscle activation than a lot of other triceps extensions, and a stretch that’ll have the triceps screaming at the end of every set.
+Especially using the incline variation, the Tate press becomes hard to beat.

-It’s An Isolation Exercise: Isolation exercises have their own unique benefits, plus studies show that A mix of compound and isolation movements is ideal for muscle growth.1
+It’s An Isolation Exercise: Isolation exercises have their own unique benefits, plus studies show that a mix of compound and isolation movements is ideal for muscle growth.2

 For one, isolation exercises allow the lifter to target only the muscle they want to train, whereas compound exercises hit multiple areas to differing degrees.
 This is great to really focus the mind-muscle connection on one area, and bring up weak points.